meraxes-devs/dragons/README.rst

 * Common processing tasks for analysing simulation/model data (:ref:`munge`)
 * Tools for common plotting tasks (:ref:`plotutils`)

-Tests
+Notes
 -----

+This package was born many, many years ago.
+Python packaging and infrastructure has moved on a lot since then.
+Whilst we have made some effort to modernise the package, there is still a lot of work to do.
+We are very open to contributions.

-Whilst all of the code in this package has been heavily tested in the field by a number of people, it is sorely lacking unit tests.
+Whilst all of the code has been heavily tested in the field by a number of people, it is sorely lacking unit tests.
 This is a high priority for this package.
 Anyone who is interested or willing to help is encouraged to contact the authors.